 I went to my first yoga class in 1995 or 1996.
 I explored different styles, teachers and studios in New York City, where I lived then.
 But it wasn’t until year 2000 when Go Yoga opened in Williamsburg, Brooklyn, that I got truly hooked.
 One of my first teachers was J. Brown (who now does an awesome podcast called 'yoga talks').
 In the coming years yoga helped me through 9/11, Hurricane Katrina, stormy break-ups and general chaos in my life.
 It became a safe haven for me.
 And it started to dawn on me that yoga would become a big part of my life.
 In spring/summer of 2007 I completed my 200-hour Yoga Alliance-certified teacher training in New York.
 Straight after the training I moved to Stockholm and started teaching there shortly afterwards.
 I relocated to Berlin in 2009.
 In 2010 I completed a Yin Yoga teacher training with Ulrica Norberg.

-In addition, I have taken numerous immersion workshops, and have studied with many renowned teachers such as Ana Forrest, Michael Stone, Sharon Gannon & David Life, Jai Sugrim, Lino Miele and Petri Räisinen.
+In addition, I have taken numerous immersion workshops, and have studied with many renowned teachers such as Ana Forrest, Michael Stone, Sharon Gannon & David Life, Doug Keller and Eddie Stern.

 I have stayed at ashrams for long periods of time.
 Done a lot of Vipassana-meditation.
 Studied Ayurveda.
-I have taught at yoga retreats in Italy, Germany, South Africa and India.
-I am also a certified Thai yoga massage therapist.
+I have hosted yoga retreats in Italy, Spain, Germany and Sweden.
+I have taught in South Africa and India.
+I am also a certified Thai yoga massage therapist and a Reiki practitione.

 For me the mental and spiritual effects of yoga are far more interesting than the physical ones.
 Of course, asana can be really fun and playful, and it’s awesome to become strong and flexible.
 And even more awesome to be able to heal hurts and imbalances.
 But ultimately, the practice is about ending suffering, about finding peace and happiness.
 If the practice isn’t improving the overall quality of your life, dulling your suffering, making you happier, then I see no point.
 Of course, change doesn’t happen over night.
 It takes time.
 It takes tapas.
 I don’t believe in shortcuts.